 Over 200 compounds are tested and not detected; most of this monitoring occurs once every several years.
 The Tables on the following two pages list all contaminants detected in the most recent required water testing along with the limits and goals set by the EPA and the State of Washington to ensure your tap water is safe.
 Not shown are more than 200 additional contaminants that were tested for, but not detected, in your drinking water.
 If you have questions about your water quality, feel free to contact us at (425) 337-3647.
 Please note: no asbestos monitoring is required for our District because all the asbestos pipe in our system was replaced before 1991.

 How Safe is Your Water?

 Your water falls safely within state and federal guidelines and significantly below the EPA's levels.

-Water transmission lines carry drinking water to Silver Lake Water & Sewer District.
+Water & Sewer District.